alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 #### Force a failover

-If you have a [highly available service instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html) [external link], you can force a [failover](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#Concepts.MultiAZ.Failover) [external link] when you reboot that service instance.
+If you have a [highly available service instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html), you can force a [failover](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#Concepts.MultiAZ.Failover) when you reboot that service instance.
 You can use this to test how your app behaves when a failover happens.

 Run the following to reboot your highly available service and force a failover: